Fellowship Application and Review Process

 The criteria upon which selections will be made consist of:

-- The importance, feasibility, and promise of the proposed research project as determined by the expertise of the Board, the quality and detail of the proposal, and the academic strength of the applicant.
+- The importance, feasibility, and promise of the proposed research project as determined by the expertise of the Board, the quality and detail of the proposal, the precision and reasonableness of the budget request, and the academic strength of the applicant.

 - The contribution that the proposed research will make to our knowledge of modern Chinese economic, social, and political history or the archaeology of ancient China.